Tr33Bug/DomainlifecyclesCodeGenerator/README.md

 Outsourced from this repository is the [DCG-DemoApp](https://github.com/Tr33Bug/DCG-DemoApp) which was developed for the presentation and showcase of the possibilities of this first model.

+> [!IMPORTANT]
+> At the time of the creation of the thesis and the project, the domain lifecycles framework still had the working title NitroX.
+In the following project, as well as in the entire master thesis, Domainlifecycles is always referred to as NitroX.

 ## Overview